nadrojisk/PythonIDS/project2.md

     was_detected = False
     host_in_question = ""
     concurrent_arp_req_count = 0
+    request = '1'
-    arp_req_threshold = 30
+    reply = '2'

     for packet in capture:
-        if 'arp' in packet:
-            if packet.arp.opcode == '1':  # if the arp packet is an arp request
-                if host_in_question == "":
+        if 'arp' in packet: #if it is an ARP packet if packet.arp.opcode == request:  # if the arp packet is an arp request if host_in_question == "":
                     host_in_question = packet.eth.src  # set first MAC SRC address for ARP messages
                 elif host_in_question == packet.eth.src:  # if the current mac equals the previous mac